MarinaInCodeLand/FishingBookerApp/README.md

 ## 🌐 Website Under Test
 [https://fishingbooker.com](https://fishingbooker.com)

-⚠️ This project is for educational purposes only and is based on publicly available parts of the site.
+> ⚠️ This project is for educational purposes only.
+It is based on publicly available pages of the FishingBooker website.

 ---